kubakubakuba/webeval/README.md

 - [x] On each task page, a leaderboard will be shown with the users best submissions (in cycles), made by a request (to the submissions table) for that task
 - [x] Each user will only have the latest submission listed
 - [x] Basic app functionality Done?
-- [ ] Improve styling if need be
 - [x] Users can view their last submissions (before it gets overwritten by new one of the same task)
-- [ ] User will see their best score and the their latest submission score in the leaderboard
+- [x] User will see their best score and the their latest submission score in the leaderboard
 - [ ] Move qtrsvim into docker container, for security reasons
+- [ ] Improve styling if need be

 ## Database structure (subject to change):